 Step 7.
 The Follow-up & Review

 Write down what you did, how it went, and what the outcome was.
 Would you have done it the same way?
 Would you have done it differently?
 Did you have an “aha” moment?
 Did you get clarification, answers, or insight?
-By reviewing your progress, this helps validate the action that you have taken and helps set you up for your next action step.
+By reviewing your progress, it will help validate the action you have taken and helps set you up for your next action step.
 Measurable results are very useful in situations like these.
 Make sure to thank yourself for your accomplishments and willingness to move through this process.
 Now that you have completed the Seven Step Breakthrough program for this event, you can now use it over and over for any and all events, just start over with step 1.

 I would love to hear your progress, thoughts, questions!